TheRenegadeCoder/sample-programs-website/docs/projects/baklava/lisp/index.md

 {% endraw %}

-Baklava in Lisp was written by:
+[Baklava](https://sampleprograms.io/projects/baklava) in [Lisp](https://sampleprograms.io/languages/lisp) was written by:

+- Stuart Irwin
 - Parker Johansen

-- Stuart Irwin
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 11:45:55.
 The solution was first committed on Nov 09 2019 13:11:46.
 As a result, documentation below may be outdated.